InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/trustid.md

 </tr>
 </table>

-The trading desk puts the unique Trust.id (<strong>3015619200106+Booking+MTEL+CPExxx</strong>) within the DSP to identify and track the campaign with the 3 creatives (<strong>Creative Id 1, Creative Id 2, Creative Id 3</strong>).
+The trading desk puts the unique SCID (<strong>3015619200106+Booking+MTEL+CPExxx</strong>) within the DSP to identify and track the campaign with the 3 creatives (<strong>Creative Id 1, Creative Id 2, Creative Id 3</strong>).

-<h2>Trust.id support flow</h2>
+<h2>SCID support flow</h2>

-Following the OpenRTB protocol, <code>BidResponse.seatbid.bid.cid</code> was first evaluated as a potential way to communicate the trust.id in the bid response.
+Following the OpenRTB protocol, <code>BidResponse.seatbid.bid.cid</code> was first evaluated as a potential way to communicate the SCID in the bid response.
 However, this one is used in many ways by the DSPs:

-- DSP generates automatically <code>cid</code> for each new campaign (a technical ID, vs trust.Id who is a business ID).
+- DSP generates automatically <code>cid</code> for each new campaign (a technical ID vs <strong>SCID</strong> who is a business ID).

 - DSP sends other data via this field (ex: buyer info)